 The program's goals are to applaud young people who already are making a positive difference in their towns and neighborhoods, and to inspire others to think about how they might contribute to their communities.
-Over the past 19 years, more than 370,000 young Americans have participated in the program, and more than 100,000 of them have been officially recognized for their volunteer efforts.
+Over the past 21 years, more than 115,000 young people have been officially recognized for their volunteer efforts.

 We promote great deeds for youngsters across the United States of America, and welcome entrants also from across the world.
 Our list of extra locations is found below.